TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) Educational programs are available at all grade levels in the district, in accordance with the minimum standards set forth in this Part.

-C) All teachers hold certificates that are registered with the Regional Superintendent for their county of employment.
-Other than substitute teachers, certification appropriate to the grade level and subject area(s) of instruction is held by all teachers.
+C) All teachers hold educator licenses that are registered with the regional superintendent of schools for their county of employment.
+Other than substitute teachers, licensure appropriate to the grade level and subject areas of instruction is held by all teachers.

-A) For purposes of determining average daily attendance on the district's General State Aid claim, students in full-day kindergarten and first grade may be counted for a full day of attendance only when they are in attendance for four or more clock hours of school work; provided, however, that students in attendance for more than two clock hours of school work but less than four clock hours may be counted for a half day of attendance.
+A) For purposes of determining average daily attendance on the district's General State Aid claim, students in full-day kindergarten and first grade may be counted for a full day of attendance only when they are in attendance for four or more clock hours of school work; provided, however, that students in attendance for more than two clock hours of school work but less than four clock hours may be counted for a half-day of attendance.
+Students in attendance for fewer than two hours of school work shall not be counted for purposes of calculating average daily attendance.

-B) For purposes of determining average daily attendance on the district's General State Aid claim, students in grades 2 through 12 may be counted for a full day of attendance only when they are in attendance for five or more clock hours of school work; provided, however, that students in attendance for more than two and one-half clock hours of school work but less than five clock hours may be counted for a half day of attendance.
+B) For purposes of determining average daily attendance on the district's General State Aid claim, students enrolled full-time in grades 2 through 12 may be counted for a full day of attendance only when they are in attendance for five or more clock hours of school work; provided, however, that students in attendance for more than two and one-half clock hours of school work but less than five clock hours may be counted for a half-day of attendance.
+Students in attendance for fewer than two and one-half hours of school work shall not be counted for purposes of calculating average daily attendance.

-g) Each school board shall annually prepare a calendar for the school term, specifying the opening and closing dates and providing a minimum term of at least 185 days to ensure 176 days of actual pupil attendance, computable under Section 18-8.05 of the School Code.
+g) Each school board shall annually prepare a calendar for the school term, specifying the opening and closing dates and providing a minimum term of at least 185 days to ensure 176 days of actual pupil attendance, computable under Section 10-9.05 of the School Code (Section 10-19 of the School Code).

 1) School districts may establish a kindergarten of either half-day or full-day duration.
 If the district establishes a full-day kindergarten, it must also provide a half-day kindergarten for those students whose parents or guardians request a half-day program.